affilirator/thekitchen-pot/src/content/blog/what-is-the-difference-between-a-food-processor-and-a-blender.md

 A blender requires a simple cleaning; rinse the blades with water then dry it using a piece of dry cloth.
 No unique technique needed to clean your blender.

-- **Doesn't Consume Your Kitchen Space**
+-   **Doesn’t Consume Your Kitchen Space**

 Do you have a limited space to keep your kitchen appliance?
 Well, this should not deter you from buying a blender.
-It doesn't consume too much kitchen space, and you can store it on a shelf or away in a cupboard.
+It doesn’t consume too much kitchen space, and you can store it on a shelf or away in a cupboard.

 Furthermore, a blender is extremely easy to set.
 Never be worried about its maintenance.
 You only have to follow the instructions, and the blender will be ready to use.

 -   **Boosts a Healthy Living**

 Did you know that a blender supports a healthy living?
 You can prepare [fruit juice daily for healthy living](https://www.medicinenet.com/script/main/art.asp?articlekey=60420) using the appliance.
 Blenders help in unlocking minerals and vitamins that were trapped in otherwise rough seeds and fruit skins.

 -   **Saves Your Money**

 Preparing your smoothies and juice saves your money in the long term.
 You know, many people spend too much money buying smoothies and juice in a cafe.
 But buying fruits and preparing juice at your comfort saves you more.